timlabs/uscode/United States Code/TITLE 46-SHIPPING/Subtitle II-Vessels and Seamen/Part K-National Maritime Transportation Advisory Committees/CHAPTER 151-NATIONAL MARITIME TRANSPORTATION ADVISORY COMMITTEES.md

 * (b) FUNCTION.—The Committee shall—

-  * (1) advise the Secretary on matters relating to the safe operation of vessels to which chapter 45 of this title applies, including the matters of—
+  * (1) advise and provide recommendations in writing to the Secretary on matters relating to the safe operation of vessels to which chapter 45 of this title applies, including the matters of—

     * (A) navigation safety;